-The XRD patterns of the Angera stone treated with 0.76 M and with 3.00 M DAP solution exhibit the formation of magnesium phosphates and calcium phosphates.
-In fact, the XRD peaks of struvite (MgNH4PO4·6H2O, peaks at 14.99°, 15.81°, 16.47°, 20.85°, 21.45°, 27.07° and 31.94°) and most likely apatite (peak at ~25.90°) were revealed in mixture with the phases of the substrate.
+116 The XRD patterns of Angera stone treated with 0.76 M and with 3.00 M DAP solution exhibit the 117 formation of magnesium phosphates and calcium phosphates.
+In fact, the XRD peaks of struvite 118 (MgNH4PO4·6H2O, peaks at 14.99°, 15.81°, 16.47°, 20.85°, 21.45°, 27.07° and 31.94°) and most likely apatite 119 (peak at ~25.90°) are revealed in mixture to the substrate phases.

-The XRD peaks of struvite were sharp and well-resolved, indicating the formation of a well crystalline phase, whereas the peak of the possible apatite was extremely weak and broad, most likely due to a poorly-ordered structure.
-No other peaks ascribable to calcium phosphates were detectable in the XRD patterns, likely due to overlapping with the peaks of other phases or to their severe weak intensity.
-Several calcium phosphate phases had a peak at ~25.90° of 2Theta, as many of them were characterized by a similar crystalline structure (e.g., hydroxyapatite; calcium-deficient hydroxyapatite and its partially-substituted forms; octacalcium phosphate; amorphous calcium phosphates, ACPs, $Ca_xH_y(PO_4)z \cdot nH_2O$ , with n = 3-4.5 and 15-20% H2O) [13,37-41].
-The peaks of struvite were more intense in the XRD patterns of the specimens treated with the 3.00 M DAP, while the peak of the possible apatite was more visible in the 0.76 M ones.
+120 The XRD peaks of struvite are sharp and well-resolved, indicating the formation of a well crystalline 121 phase, whereas the peak of the possible apatite is extremely weak and broad, most likely due to a poorly-ordered 122 structure.
+No other peaks ascribable to calcium phosphates are detectable in the XRD patterns, likely due to 123 overlapping with the peaks of other phases or to their severe weak intensity.
+Several calcium phosphate phases 124 have a peak at $\sim 25.90^{\circ}$ of 2Theta, as many of them are characterized by a similar crystalline structure (e.g., 125 hydroxyapatite; calcium-deficient hydroxyapatite and its partially-substituted forms; octacalcium phosphate; 126 amorphous calcium phosphates, ACPs, $Ca_xH_y(PO_4)2$ , $nH_2O$ , with n=3-4.5 and 15-20% H2O) [13,37-41].
+The 127 peaks of struvite are more intense in the XRD patterns of the specimens treated with the 3.00 M DAP, while the 128 peak of the possible apatite is more visible in the 0.76 M ones.

-Moreover, the XRD pattern of the specimens treated with the 3.00 M DAP solution showed evidence of residual traces of the reagent (DAP peaks at $17.55^{\circ}$ , $17.94^{\circ}$ , $23.56^{\circ}$ , $26.43^{\circ}$ , $27.70^{\circ}$ , $28.41^{\circ}$ and $29.16^{\circ}$ ) and of ammonium dihydrogen phosphate (ADP, NH4H2PO4, at $16.63^{\circ}$ ), a by-product of the reaction; these two phases were still present within the specimens even though they were rinsed.
-No peaks of DAP and ADP were detected on the specimens treated with the 0.76 M DAP solution.
+129 The XRD pattern of the specimens treated with the 3.00 M DAP solution also shows evidence of residual 130 traces of the reagent (DAP peaks at 17.55°, 17.94°, 23.56°, 26.43°, 27.70°, 28.41° and 29.16°) and of 131 ammonium dihydrogen phosphate (ADP, $NH_4H_2PO_4$ , at 16.63°), a by-product of the reaction; these two phases 132 are still present within the specimens despite they were rinsed.
+No peaks of DAP and ADP are detected on the 133 specimens treated with the 0.76 M DAP solution.

-In order to further explore the microstructural-crystallographic feature of these poorly-ordered calcium phosphate phases, a sequence of investigations were carried out by electron backscatter diffraction (EBSD), Fourier Transform Infrared spectroscopy (FTIR) and Raman spectroscopy.
+In order to further explore the microstructural-crystallographic feature of these poorly-ordered calcium phosphate phases, a sequence of investigations were carried out by electron backscatter diffraction (EBSD), FTIR and Raman spectroscopy.
 However, the outcomes of these supplementary techniques did not supply any further information and their results are not reported in this paper.

-In particular: (i) for EBSD, it was not possible to obtain the XRD patterns of the investigated area due to the poorly crystalline nature of the phases, their nanometric size and the boundary effects, deriving from the alteration during the sample preparation of the interface between the new phases and the substrate; (ii) for Raman spectroscopy, phosphate phases had a weak Raman scatter, especially when submicrometric and/or poorly ordered, and in mixture with carbonates (phases characterized by a very high Raman cross section); (iii) as for FTIR data, the superimposition of the characteristic stretching and bending $PO_4$ vibrational bands of both the phosphate phases prevented their unambiguous identification.
+In particular: i) for EBSD, it was not possible to obtain the XRD patterns of the investigated area due to the poorly crystalline nature of the phases, their nanometric size and the boundary effects, deriving from the alteration during the sample preparation of the interface between the new phases and the substrate; ii) for Raman spectroscopy, phosphate phases have a weak Raman scatter, especially when submicrometric and/or poorly ordered, and in mixture with carbonates (phases characterized by a very high Raman cross section); iii) as for FTIR data, the superimposition of the characteristic stretching and bending $PO_4$ vibrational bands of both the phosphate phases prevented their unambiguous identification.